MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-metrics-submetrics.md

     - [Create a manual goal](service-goals-create.md#step-2-create-a-manual-metric)
     - [Create connected goal](service-goals-create-connected.md)

-## Create submgoals that roll up to the goal
+## Create subgoals that roll up to the goal

 You can also create *rollup* subgoals, whose values automatically aggregate up to a parent goal.
 These aggregations recalculate anytime the subgoal values change, and capture the history.
 Rollups are a great way to keep a parent goal up to date without having it backed by a report connection.
 Rollups work when subgoals are manual or connected, so you can always roll up whatever the current value is, regardless of where it's coming from.